- Current students

-- New Zealand Certificate in Electrical Engineering (Level 3) – This one year full time programme with part time options available, is your starting point to a career as a registered electrician.
+- New Zealand Certificate in Electrical Pre-Trade (Level 3) – This one year full time programme with part time options available, is your starting point to a career as a registered electrician.

 What if I'm already working in the industry?